CUH Logo

 Who is the leaflet for?
 What is its aim?

-This leaflet is for patients (and their relatives or carers) who have been discharged from hospital with long-acting morphine for moderate to severe pain.
-Its use will have been explained to you before you left hospital.
+This leaflet is for patients who have been discharged from hospital with long-acting morphine for moderate to severe pain, and where appropriate their relatives or carers.
+The need for long-acting morphine will have been explained to you before you left hospital.
 Do not hesitate to ask for more information or to have it repeated, if needed.

-Long-acting morphine (also known as modified release) is commonly used to treat moderate to severe pain from many different causes.
-These medications are safe and effective when taken properly and will be helpful in controlling your pain.
+Long-acting morphine (also known as modified release) is commonly used for moderate to severe pain from many different causes.
+It can be used on its own, with short-acting morphine or morphine-like pain relief, or with other types of medicines to treat pain.
+These medications are safe and are usually effective for controlling your pain when taken properly at the dose recommended for you.

 Benefits

-The medication you have been prescribed will help to control your pain enabling you to be more comfortable and active at home.
+The medication you have been prescribed will help to manage your pain, enabling you to be more comfortable and active at home.
 Long-acting morphine preparations should be taken 12 hours apart and should give pain relief for 12 hours.

 How to take long-acting morphine